RJUNCC/ryanjportfolio/content/projects/options_trading_strategy.md

 ## Description

 Using Charles Schwab API to automate 0 Days-to-expiration iron condor and iron butterfly strategy based on max loss, premium-credit ratio, implied volatility, delta, gamma, vega, theta, news articles (using my News App), and historical candlestick patterns (using deep learning).

+## Learning OAuth

+For this project, I had to learn bearer token and OAuth 2 framework to connect to my account.
+Bearer token is used as OAuth authorization code.